Clear kayak eco-tour, at the Frenchman's Creek Nature Reserve in the Turks and Caicos

 Conventional Touring Kayaks

-When departing from the popular Leeward Channel area of Providenciales, touring kayaks are going to be the easiest way to visit some of the further paddling destinations, such as Little Water Cay or Half Moon Bay, as they are simply far more efficient.
-They tend to be fast, quiet, and track in a straight line nicely, which means you won’t have to be correcting your direction as much as with short kayaks and paddleboards.
+When departing from the popular Leeward Channel area, touring kayaks are the easiest way to visit some of the further paddling destinations, such as Little Water Cay or Half Moon Bay, as they are simply far more efficient.
+They tend to be fast, quiet, and track in a straight line nicely, meaning you won’t have to correct your direction as much as with short kayaks and paddleboards.

 Paddleboards